 You will have over 300 multiple-choice questions on which to practice.
-The first 200 questions align closely to the number of questions on each subject you'll find in the IBLCE blueprint in preparation for the exam.
+The first 200 questions align closely with the number of questions on each subject you'll find in the IBLCE content outline in preparation for the exam.
 The following 100 questions are on the topics most students have more difficulty with.
 A significant number of questions are based on full-color photographs.
 The questions are divided into exams of 50 questions each for easy time management.
 All the questions have feedback, many with references to the evidence-based research - a great learning aid!
-The question range has been created according to the blueprint of topics to be examined, as published by the IBLCE.
+The question range has been created according to the content outline topics to be examined, as published by the IBLCE.
 All the questions are automatically graded - your results available immediately after you complete each of your practice exams.
 The discussion forum also provides extra weekly pop-up quizzes and encourages students to answer the question and provide their reasons for their correct answer.
 Students learn to problem solve the correct answer.

 - Access Time:

 - This program is facilitated by an experienced International Board Certified Lactation Consultants who you can communicate with through the discussion forum and by an internal messaging system.

 - No professional education credit points are available for this program